The friendly staff at Stable Vehicle Contracts are here to provide more information about Audi, Volkswagen and Mercedes leasing. We're ready to help!

 Visually, this electric Corsa is virtually identical to the combustion-engined version, with the exception of different alloy wheel designs.
 An exterior highlight that Vauxhall is particularly proud of it's the fact that this is the first car in the class to feature adaptive glare-free full-LED headlights - the brand's 'IntelliLux LED Matrix' package, the kind of thing previously restricted to much larger cars.
 Inside, all Corsas have identical cabins, which centre around a new touchscreen infotainment system on the dash.
 Two set-ups are available to buyers: a seven-inch Multimedia Navi system or top-spec 10-inch Multimedia Navi Pro.
 Both monitors deliver the expected smartphone-mirroring functionality and of course there's navigation too - which is optional with the smaller screen.
 Avoid entry-level trim and you'll find another 7-inch digital display featuring with virtual dials in the instrument binnacle.
 Build quality doesn't match the highest standards in this class, but ergonomically, there's not much to fault.
 The seats are supportive, nothing's irritatingly awkward to get to and everything's exactly where you expect it to.
 Rear seat space is a bit cramped but boot room is the same as with the combustion-engined versions - 309-litres, extendable to 1,118-litres when you fold the rear bench.

-For this all-electric Corsa-e, there are three available trim levels - 'SE Nav Premium', 'SRi Nav Premium' and 'Elite Nav Premium' - and you'll be paying in the £26,500 to £31,000 bracket, once the available £2,500 government Plug-in grant has been deducted from the mildly alarming initial asking price.
-This means, that, rather bravely, Vauxhall has priced the base Corsa-e around £600 above the entry-level 'Active'-spec version of its Peugeot e-208 cousin.
-And a top-spec 'GT'-spec e-208 will also save you around £600 over a top 'Elite Nav Premium'-spec Corsa-e.
-Which is interesting positioning given that the two products are basically the same.
-Both the Corsa-e and the e-208 make more sense as Evs than another key Zero Emissions small car rival at this price point, the MINI Electric.
+For this all-electric Corsa-e, there are three available trim levels - 'SE', 'SRi' and 'Elite' - and you'll be paying in the £26,000 to £29,500 bracket, once the available £1,500 government Plug-in grant has been deducted from the mildly alarming initial asking price.
+Both the Corsa-e and its cousin the Peugeot e-208 make more sense as EVs than another key Zero Emissions small car rival at this price point, the MINI Electric.
 That MINI's priced from around £28,000 and has a much lower operating range, a three-door-only body style and a tiny boot - plus it would probably cost around £3,000 more when equipped to a similar standard.
 There aren't really any other direct all-electric small hatch options.
 You can get battery-powered versions of the Volkswagen up! and the SEAT Mii from around £20,000, but they're all smaller city cars.
 A battery-powered family hatch like a Kia e-Niro would cost around £30,000 and Renault ZOE R135 around £29,000.

 We're still at the stage at which you have to be pretty sold on the EV concept to choose a car like this.
 Vauxhall says its goal is to reach a stage where the overall full-life cost of a Corsa-e (taking into account purchase price or leasing costs, plus charging fees) is approximately the same as what you'd pay to run a well-specified petrol automatic variant.
 Well we're some way off that at present but it'll happen sooner or later.
 For the time being, this is pretty much state of the art in terms of full-electric small cars.
 Yes, you can get the same technology in a Peugeot e-208 or a DS 3 Crossback E-TENSE.
 And yes, other compact EVs like the Renault ZOE and the BMW i3 will take you a little further on a single charge.
 But this Vauxhall will reach a far wider audience than any of the models just mentioned.
 It will play a key part in democratising the idea of a supermini EV.
 And that makes it a very important car indeed.